komal-m-raut/solar-system/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about Three.js, take a look at the following resources:

+- [Three.js Documentation](https://threejs.org/docs/) - learn about Three.js features and API.
+- [Three.js Fundamentals](https://threejsfundamentals.org/) - a comprehensive guide to learning Three.js.
+- [Discover Three.js](https://discoverthreejs.com/) - an interactive tutorial for Three.js.

 ## Deploy on Vercel